Capital One Financial (COF) Q3 2017 Results - Earnings Call Transcript

 Richard B. Shane - JPMorgan Securities LLC

 Thanks, guys, for taking my questions.
-Rich, (28:54) growth on the U.S. card business sort of slows to the 3% to 4% range, curious where you see the leverage in terms of that slower growth.
+Rich, with your (28:54) growth on the U.S. card business sort of slows to the 3% to 4% range, curious where you see the leverage in terms of that slower growth.
 Is it tighter underwriting?
 Is it reduced rewards?
 Is it reduced marketing and advertising?
 Where should we see the benefit of that come through, as you basically stop gaining so much market share?

 Richard D. Fairbank - Capital One Financial Corp.